-It is important to note that the series master is NOT a member of the series.
-This makes it easier for services to filter out series masters.
+It is important to note that the series master is the first member of the series.
+Thus the first instance always occurs AFTER the series master.

-3.3.
+5.3.
 The series instances

 A series instance is identified by having a SERIES-ID property which is calculated in the same manner as a RECURRENCE-ID.
 It MUST also contain a RELATED-TO property with RELTYPE=SERIES-MASTER and a value being the UID of the series master.